ltog/osmi-addresses/README.md

-# OSM Inspector Address view
+# OSM Inspector Address View

 This is the backend of the new OSM Inspector Address view.
 OSM Inspector is a quality assurance service for OpenStreetMap data by the german consulting company Geofabrik GmbH and can be found at http://tools.geofabrik.de/osmi/?view=addresses.
 This software was written by Lukas Toggenburger as part of a project thesis for his master studies.
 It makes heavy use of libosmium (https://github.com/osmcode/libosmium) written by Jochen Topf.

-If you have any thoughts about the software, I'd like to hear them.
+I'd like to hear your feedback about this software.
 You can reach me per e-mail: lukas.toggenburgerXXhtwchur.ch (replace XX with @)

 ## Usage